All Episodes

 I mean, it's an amazing turn of events because the establishment on both sides, Republican and Democrat, have lost touch with the real lives of real Americans that are really suffering.

-And Donald Trump has now opened the door and said, we're going to fix it, and we're going to turn that table over.
+And Donald Trump has now opened the door and said, we're going to fix it and we're going to turn that table over.

 And you know what?

-Because it's not going to be easy because all the same people that opposed him in the lead up to tonight are going to be opposing him tomorrow.
+I wish him all the best because it's not going to be easy because all the same people that opposed him in the lead up to tonight are going to be opposing him tomorrow.

 Wow, that statement turned out.